 Lined with palm trees and quaint cafés in which you can quench thirst and hunger, it also has a bi-level promenade.
 There’s a reason it’s one of the most popular beaches in Alicante, and this is it.
 It really is one of the best things to do in Alicante.

 This little islet in the Mediterranean Sea can be found close to the town of Santa Pola in Alicante.
 It is the only inhabited island in the region, and you can get there via boat.

 You’ll want to put a whole day aside to visit this location, and there are some amazing beaches and caves that you can explore.
 Not to mention the amazing food and drink that can be sampled during your trip.

 This is the oldest active church in Alicante, and its Gothic architecture makes it one of the most beautiful.
 It was built somewhere between the 14th and 16th century, and while it may not be the largest, it certainly leaves an impression on all who visit.

 It’s worth getting a tour of the interior while you are visiting Alicante, especially if you love history.
 It really is a contender for the most unusual things to do in Alicante.

 This promenade stretches parallel from the port, making for a relaxing and peaceful walk under gorgeous palm trees that line either side.

 The actual paving is stunning, with bright colours and a truly Spanish theme.
 It actually consists of 6.5 million tiles and is one of the most popular streets in the city.
+It really is one of the fun things to do in Alicante.
 You’re likely to find some great food and shopping as you walk along it as well.

 5. Mount Benacantil